chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 == Work Split
 // How have you split up the work?

-- #strong("As a team:")
+We have combined work in areas where we individually have less experience and assigned individual responsibilities where we have more experience.
+The work split is as follows:

+- Planning and design (team)
+- Prototype build (team)
+- PCB design (Keenan)
+- Visual odometry (Chris)
+- Object/Person detection (Sebastian)
+- Path planning (Keenan)
+- Final assembly (team)
-- #strong("Individually:")
+- Motion controller (team)

 == Critical Paths
 // What are your critical paths?

+Critical Path 1:
+- Software module integration.
+Our first critical path is end-to-end integration of our software modules.
+For our system to function as intended, our data flow through sensing, planning, and action phases must be seamless.
+We are incorporating our module interfaces over the next two weeks to avoid any last-minute surprises.

+Critical Path 2:
+- PCB integration and assembly.
+Our second critical path is printing and integrating our PCB into our mechatronic system.
+We have a prototype mechatronic system, but a successful outcome requires the PCB, so we are working diligently to order it as soon as possible, with enough time remaining to re-order if necessary.

 = Budget Estimate
 // What is your current budget estimate?

-We are aiming to spend \$300 (\$100 per team member) or less on parts.
+We aim to spend \$300 or less (\$100 per team member) on parts.
 To date, we have spent \$254 acquiring our chassis, motors, Arduino, motor controller, voltage regulators, batteries, and miscellaneous necessities (wiring, acrylic platforms, tape, etc.).
-The most expensive components we had to purchase were 4S LiPo batteries and a compatible charger.
+The most expensive components we had to purchase were 4S LiPo batteries and a compatible charger to power the Nvidia Jetson and our motors.

-The remaining items to be purchased include the PCB parts: the prints, the 3 to 8 demuxers, and the LEDs.
+The remaining items to be purchased include the PCB parts: the prints, the 3:8 demuxers, and the LEDs.

-We already owned several more expensive components, including an NVIDIA Jetson Orin Nano the Luxonis Oak-D Lite.

 = Risks
 == Technical
 // What is your highest technical risk, and how are you mitigating that risk?

+- \#1 - Jetson platform coding: NVIDIA drivers and SDKs
+- \#2 - Real-time processing and control speed
+- \#3 - Sensor fidelity (cameras in a relatively visually uniform room)

+Our highest technical risk is deploying our software modules on the Nvidia Jetson.
+Given Nvidia has unique hardware and proprietary software integration, there is a risk that as we develop code individually on our machines, it simply won't work on the Jetson with Nvidia SDKs.
+To mitigate this risk, we compiled Docker images on the Jetson that contain a replica of its environment.
+We will launch containers from these images to use as a development environment while coding on our machines.
+We feel this approach will mitigate most risks.
+Still, to ensure we have our eyes on this issue, we plan to frequently deploy our codebase on the Jetson through the remainder of the semester to ensure no hidden issues show up while changing our code.

 == Programmatic
 // What is your highest programmatic risk, and how are you mitigating that risk?

+- \#1 - PCB delivery timeline
+- \#2 - Bandwidth constraints over Spring Break

+We believe our highest programmatic risk is the PCB delivery timeline.
+Given our inexperience with PCBs, and our need to solder a small, surface-mounted demuxer to it, we feel that the two-week delivery time will cause issues if we don't approach it carefully.
+We designed our PCB this week to mitigate this risk and intend to order it before Spring Break, which will leave us enough time to and order a second PCB if something goes wrong.